Saturday, March 29, 2008

 *I must have encountered a bad batch.
 I've drunk plenty of Aquabona since and it's been perfectly fine.

-It wasn't too crowded and too hot, so we were greeted warmly when we visited a café, the affection cooling only by the time we eventually left, or sometimes not even until we went back.
+It wasn't too crowded and too hot, so we were greeted warmly when we visited a café, the affection cooling only by the time we eventually left, or sometimes not even until we went back a second time.
 Our sort of charm does not last.

 The British readers of the Costas are fond of sea stories.
 This time I read Conrad - "An Outpost of Progress", "Karain: A Memory" (stereotypes of Islam), "The Secret Sharer" (solidarity of the ruling class).
 A wonderful writer nevertheless.